 Can a museum ever acquire enough works by Degas?
-In some ways one doubts it and the four paintings by this master in the Coburn Collection are espe-The "Uncle and Niece" cially notable. has been thoroughly discussed in another Bulletin; it is enough to state again that among the early family portraits there is scarcely one to excell it in inimitable quality of style, and perhaps none more moving.
+In some ways one doubts it and the four paintings by this master in the Coburn Collection are especially notable.
+The "Uncle and Niece" has been thoroughly discussed in another Bulletin;2 it is enough to state again that among the early family portraits there is scarcely one to excell it in inimitable quality of style, and perhaps none more moving.
 Degas is here caught off his guard; his almost unwavering objectivity deserts him, but none of his penetration and skill.
 Its appeal has been very adequately characterized by Manson3 and even in the midst of a gallery of Renoirs and Monets, in this storm center of blues, reds, greens and violets, it holds its own by right of sober and sensitive excellence.

 The graphic side of Impressionism, the controlled but expressive line, joined to scintillant color-this was what Degas desired in paint but did not always achieve.
 The small things, the exquisite little theatre interiors or race tracks almost invariably have it, but not always his more ambitious works in oil.
 Tone sometimes struggled with color as in the arresting sketch "The Morning Ride"; at other times line, itself, is a little lost in an overlay of pigment.
 "The Dancer on the Stage," the third of the Coburn Degases, is what one has come to expect from this genius of the coulisses, but in "The Millinery Shop" we have a work in oil to compare with the greatest of his laundresses and café singers.
-In fact it is not too much to insist that this large canvas is among the finest later works by him.
-The subject was repeated often, oftener perhaps in pastel than in paint, but here there is no hint of the crayon.
-And here the hats themselves have conquered, and the figures have been reduced lay of pigment.
-"The Dancer on the Stage," the third of the Coburn Degases, is what one has come to expect from this genius of the coulisses, but in "The Millinery Shop" we have a work in oil to compare with the greatest of his laundresses and café singers.
-In fact it is not too much to insist that this large canvas is among the finest later works by him.
-The subject was repeated often, oftener perhaps in pastel than in paint, but here there is no hint of the crayon.
-And here the hats themselves have congo on, discussing the color with its harmony and subdued dissonance, the selection and arrangement of shapes, the movement back and into the picture space, but even this would miss something of Degas' magic.
+In fact it is not too much to insist that this large canvas is among the finest later works by The subject was repeated often, him. oftener perhaps in pastel than in paint, but here there is no hint of the crayon.
+And here the hats themselves have conquered, and the figures have been reduced to one, a modiste, whose pose-a combination of angles and ovals-fits in perfectly with the subtle line scheme.
+One could go on, discussing the color with its harmony and subdued dissonance, the selection and arrangement of shapes, the movement back and into the picture space, but even this would miss something of Degas' magic.
 There would still be the expressive brush stroke-so soon to be laid aside for the more supple, accented stroke of pastel-and still something unsaid, that quality which more than one critic has confessed as remaining mysterious in this artist.